Docs Index

 ✅ The API client is only available with backend frameworks.

-Server logs, console logs, interactive shell, and API request history
+Server logs, console logs, shell, and API request history

 The bottom portion of the right side of the pad consists of the following: